Percepta-Core/dalinkstone-helm-charts/charts/daytona-region/README.md

 }
 ```

 Permissions policy.
-All four actions are required — `BatchCheckLayerAvailability` and `BatchGetImage` are what `INSPECT_SNAPSHOT_IN_REGISTRY` and the pull path actually call.
+All four actions are required. `BatchCheckLayerAvailability` and `BatchGetImage` are what `INSPECT_SNAPSHOT_IN_REGISTRY` and the pull path actually call.
 Dropping any of them produces the same `no basic auth credentials` symptom because Daytona treats a partial-permissions failure as an auth failure.

 ```json
 {